gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 model.cuda()
 ```

 The assigned handle, `model` in the above example, is going to be different depending on the code used to invoke the model but it will always be a variable with the constructor `TransformerModel.from_pretrained()`.
+Adjust the handle as needed.

 ### For Sugoi: